kiwojtylak/kiwojtylak.github.io/README.md

 The site is published from the corresponding theme branch.

 ## Theme structure
 The structure for the currently configured theme is as follows.
+The site is structured in components for the different concerns: contents (markdown), structure (html layouts), and styles (SCSS).
 Original files have been renamed to start with underscore (ie: README.md to _README.md) instead of deleting or editing on top.

+.gitattributes: stablishes the main programming language of this repository

+.gitignore: gitignore file for local development

+404.md: markdown page to display if a page is not found

+BACKLOG.md: backlog of the latest tasks and bugfixes

+CNAME: github generated file for custom domain configuration

+Gemfile:

 README.me: this file

-BACKLOG.md: backlog of the latest tasks and bugfixes

 _config.yml: basic site attributes, like the currently configured theme, the hosting URL, tittle (displayed in several places), contact e-mail, description, author, selected locale, Google Analytics tracking code, or whether the portfolio section is displayed

+index.md: entrypoint layout.

 legal.md: markdown page for the "Privacy" section

-404.md: markdown page to display if a page is not found
+run.sh: this script allows to run the site for local development

 single files